mondo-mob/generator-gae-node-nestjs/generators/app/templates/README.md

 1. Create oauth credentials (client / secret) through the google console as per https://support.google.com/cloud/answer/6158849?hl=en
 2. Ensure the following a redirect to `{host}/auth/signin/google/callback` is enabled
-3. Add Google+ API in google console (https://console.cloud.google.com/apis/library/plus.googleapis.com)
-4. Add the client key and secret to the `config/{env}.json` file
+3. Add the client key and secret to the `config/{env}.json` file
-5. Change the `enabled` flag to true
+4. Change the `enabled` flag to true

 ## Google Sign Up